aimms/how-to/Articles/157/157-write-selected-tables.rst

     The AIMMS function reference describes the procedures operating on datachange monitors in detail:

-    * :aimms:function:`DataChangeMonitorHasChanged` - returns 1 if the data of at least one identifier, or the data of the reference set itself, has changed.
+    * :aimms:func:`DataChangeMonitorHasChanged` - returns 1 if the data of at least one identifier, or the data of the reference set itself, has changed.

-    * :aimms:function:`DataChangeMonitorCreate` - creates a new datachange monitor name and resets
+    * :aimms:func:`DataChangeMonitorCreate` - creates a new datachange monitor name and resets

-    * :aimms:function:`DataChangeMonitorReset` - resets a datachange monitor and links it to the same or another reference set
+    * :aimms:func:`DataChangeMonitorReset` - resets a datachange monitor and links it to the same or another reference set

-    * :aimms:function:`DataChangeMonitorDelete` - allows for cleanup
+    * :aimms:func:`DataChangeMonitorDelete` - allows for cleanup

 To avoid coding errors and maintenance issues from doing this manually, AIMMS has the following facilities:

-* The predeclared function :aimms:function:`ReferencedIdentifiers` (see sidebar) examines portions of AIMMS code and returns the identifiers referenced.
+* The predeclared function :aimms:func:`ReferencedIdentifiers` (see sidebar) examines portions of AIMMS code and returns the identifiers referenced.

 * The construct ``DatachangeMonitor`` (see sidebar) checks a given set of AIMMS identifiers for changed values.